Help with Search courses

 Using Plain Language to Improve Health Literacy

-This asynchronous training introduces the user to the importance of using plain language in written communication as a tool for improving understanding, health behaviors, and health outcomes.
-Users will be introduced to the challenges of low health literacy in the United States and practice employing plain language techniques to improve their communication with a variety of audiences.
+This asynchronous training introduces users to the importance of using plain language in written communication as a tool for improving understanding, health behaviors, and health outcomes.
+Users will be introduced to the challenges of low health literacy in the United States and practice employing plain language techniques to improve communication with a variety of audiences.

 **Instructions to access the course will be provided after you register.**